 Summaries of the latest RSQE forecasts are available on this website.
 Subscribers to the U.S. forecasts have access to GDP and its major components, unemployment, prices, interest rates, and foreign trade.
 Michigan update subscribers, additionally, receive forecasts of state employment and income.

-The attendees at the Conference are primarily upper level business and government economists and analysts from all over the country (with the Midwest over-represented) and from all types of industry, plus local academics from the University of Michigan and the nearby region.
+Attendees at the Conference are primarily upper level business and government economists and analysts from all over the country (with the Midwest over-represented) and from all types of industry, plus local academics from the University of Michigan and the nearby region.

 RSQE has twice received the prestigious Blue Chip Annual Economic Forecasting Award, AEFA, recognizing “accuracy, timeliness, and professionalism” in economic forecasting.